boalang/study-template/README.md

 the output file.
 This is used for queries that output file hashes from Boa, to allow identifying duplicate files (based on matching AST hashes) for later de-duplication during analysis.
-The value takes the `output` path where to store the generated TXT file with duplicate hash data (stored in `data/txt/`, with the prefix omitted here).
-It can also provide an optional `csv` key to convert the generated TXT file into CSV format.
+The value takes the `output` path where to store the generated TXT file with duplicate hash data (here, you must provide the `data/txt/` prefix).
+It can also provide an optional `csv` key to convert the generated TXT file into CSV format (with the prefix omitted).
+An optional `cacheclean` key allows listing additional cache (Parquet) files to clean up when re-generating this output.

 ```json
   "substitutions": [